Hampton Roads Quarterly Forecast Analysis

 The Hampton Roads MSA (formally the Virginia Beach-Norfolk-Newport News MSA) includes Currituck County, Gloucester County, Isle of Wight County, James City County, Mathews County, York County, Chesapeake, Hampton, Newport News, Norfolk, Poquoson, Portsmouth, Surry County, Suffolk, Virginia Beach and Williamsburg.

-The national economy also added about 1.2 million jobs during the first six months of 2013, or an average of 197,500 per month.
-Preliminary estimates provided by the Bureau of Labor Statistics (BLS) indicate that the economy added only 162,000 jobs during the month of July 2013.
-Seasonally adjusted unemployment rate for national economy has also decreased from 7.8 percent in December 2012 to 7.4 percent in July 2013.
-These measures indicate that the national economy continues to improve but at a slow pace.
+The national economy also added 569,000 jobs during the first quarter of 2014, or an average of 190,000 per month.
+Preliminary estimates provided by the Bureau of Labor Statistics indicate that the economy added 288,000 jobs during the month of April 2014.
+Seasonally adjusted unemployment rate for national economy has also decreased from 6.7 percent in December 2013 to 6.3 percent in April 2014 after remaining at about 6.7 percent for each of the three months of first quarter.
+These measures indicate that the national economy continues to improve.

 Improvements in the national economy and its effect on the regional economy can be seen in the performance of the port activity.
-During the first six months of 2013, cargo tonnage and twenty foot equivalent units (TEU) at the port of Hampton Roads increased by 5.5 and 6.0 percent respectively when compared to the same time period in 2012.
-Finally, value of 1 unit residential building permits saw an increase of 34.9 percent during the first half of 2013.
+During the first four months of 2014, cargo tonnage and twenty foot equivalent units (TEU) at the port of Hampton Roads increased by 10.2 and 8.6 percent respectively when compared to the same time period in 2013.
+However, value of 1 unit residential building permits saw a decrease of 14.8 percent during the first quarter of 2014.

-Employment is expected to increase in the third quarter at a slightly higher rate compared to the growth observed for the first half of 2013.
+Employment is expected to increase in the second quarter.
 Employment growth is likely to be concentrated in construction, professional and business services, and health care services.
 The region's unemployment rate will continue to fall and remain considerably below the national level.

 As the regional economy continues to recover, we expect that taxable sales will increase at a modest pace.

-An anticipated recovery in the national and tourist market areas' economy should lead to an increase in hotel revenue for the third quarter.
-However, sequestration and continuing reduction in travel by federal government employees will continue to have a negative impact on this industry.
+An anticipated recovery in the national and tourist market areas' economy should lead to an increase in hotel revenue for the second quarter.

-The strong performance of the port during the first six months of 2013, during which cargo tonnage increased by 5.5 percent, provides good news for the regions' economy.
-We expect this trend in cargo tonnage to continue during the third quarter but at a much lower rate.
+The strong performance of the port during the first three months of 2014, during which cargo tonnage increased by 10.2 percent, provides good news for the regions' economy.
+We expect this trend in cargo tonnage to continue during the second quarter but at a lower rate.

-Number of housing permits issued for 1-unit residential homes during the half of 2013 increased by 25.7 percent compared to first half in 2012 and the value of these permits increased by 34.9 percent.
-This growth is indicative of the builder's confidence in the regional economy as well as a substantial reduction in the inventory of existing homes available for sale.
-We expect that the value of these permits will continue to increase during the third quarter.
+The number of housing permits issued for 1-unit residential homes during the first quarter of 2014 decreased by 14.1 percent compared to first quarter in 2013 and the value of these permits decreased by 14.8 percent.
+However, this decline occurred after a substantial growth observed in both the number and value of 1-unit residential housing permits observed during 2012 and 2013.
+We expect that value of these permits will continue to decrease during the second quarter but at a lower rate as builders adjust to local residential housing market conditions.

 However, we continue to be concerned with the volume of distressed homes in the local residential market.
 Distressed homes, whether measured in sales as a proportion of all existing homes sold or measured in listings as a proportion as listing of existing homes currently on the market, continue to represent a significant proportion (between a fourth and a fifth) of the residential market activity.

-Although mortgage interest rates are at historically low levels and household income in the region is recovering, relatively tight home loan requirements, and a large proportion of distressed market activity are all likely to lead to a continuing moderate recovery in the Hampton Roads home prices during the third quarter.
+Although mortgage interest rates are at historically low levels in 50 years and household income in the region is recovering, lack of substantial employment growth, relatively tight home loan requirements, and a large proportion of distressed market activity are likely to lead to a modest recovery in the Hampton Roads home prices during the second quarter.